Whether you’re dying to know the best Pinterest image size, or how to get more clicks, we answer all your burning questions about Pinterest images.

 The key to avoiding all these issues is to simply upload these images to a secret board and then look at them on your phone.
 Taking the few extra minutes to do this will save you from sabotaging clicks down the road.

-If script fronts are part of your branding, use them carefully and strategically.
+If script fonts are part of your branding, use them carefully and strategically.
 Combine your script font with a sans (non-script) font.
 Use your script font for phrases that are not keywords or designed to encourage clicks.

 If you don’t love image creation or it feels like it takes a big chunk of your time, check out our easy to use Canva Pinterest templates.